Michael Berkeley: Broadcasting

 Berkeley is also known as a television and radio broadcaster on music.
 Between 1974 and 1979 he worked for BBC Radio 3 as a staff continuity announcer.
-Also on Radio he contributed to Record Review (1972–77) and was a regular presenter of Mainly for Pleasure (1980–92) and In Tune (1992–93).
+Also on radio, he contributed to Record Review (1972–77) and was a regular presenter of Mainly for Pleasure (1980–92) and In Tune (1992–93).

-Since 1995 Berkeley has presented BBC Radio 3's Private Passions, in which celebrities are invited to choose and discuss several pieces of music.
+Since 1995, Berkeley has presented BBC Radio 3's Private Passions, in which celebrities are invited to choose and discuss several pieces of music.
 In December 1997, one of his guests was a 112-year-old Viennese percussionist called Manfred Sturmer, who told anecdotes about Brahms, Clara Schumann, Richard Strauss, Arnold Schoenberg and others so realistically that some listeners did not realise that the whole thing was a hoax perpetrated by Berkeley and John Sessions.
 On 30 December 2018, King Charles, when Prince of Wales, was the guest on Private Passions, in order to mark the passing of more than one thousand editions of the programme, and to celebrate the prince's 70th birthday.
 On 26 October 2025, the programme was broadcast from Chequers, where Berkeley was joined by Prime Minister Sir Keir Starmer.
+In the Voice of the Listener and Viewer Awards for Excellence, Private Passions was named 'Best Radio Music and Arts Programme' in 2018 and again in 2026.